European Climate Initiative: Call for Project Ideas

 Once a year, the EUKI publishes a call for project ideas in which committed actors and cross-border networks within the EU can apply for funding.
 Innovative climate action ideas from non-governmental organizations, public authorities, non-profit companies and scientific and educational institutions are selected for funding.
 Projects are sought in which partners from two or more EU countries work together.
-The EUKI funds the majority of its projects through the call for project ideas which is implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) on behalf of the BMWK.
+The EUKI funds the majority of its projects through the call for project ideas which is implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) on behalf of the BMUKN.

 Tenders

-Within the framework of tenders the BMWK commissions selected projects and studies.
+Within the framework of tenders the BMUKN commissions selected projects and studies.
 These are intended to contribute to the direct implementation of agreements with EU partner countries and climate policy goals of the German government in Europe.
 The concept development for these projects takes place in consultation with the respective partner countries within the framework of bilateral initiatives.
-In addition, the ministry awards contracts for the scientific monitoring and evaluation of the EUKI as well as for the support of the BMWK in questions of EU climate policy.
+In addition, the ministry awards contracts for the scientific monitoring and evaluation of the EUKI as well as for the support of the BMUKN in questions of EU climate policy.